metacurrency/ceptr-org/_projects/core.md

 CeptrNet addresses are not managed by a central authority or even delegated to Internet Service Providers, they are structured as a UUID so that unique addresses can be generated with no central authority.
 However, you can’t exactly create a new address all by yourself either.
 It actually takes two friends to “triangulate” you onto the CeptrNet.

 Here’s how it works.
 You, Carl, would like to create an identity/address that can use CeptrNet.
 You have your friend Alice generate a new UUID address for you via her CeptrNet receptor,  and your friend Bob,  register your address with its associated public signing key, authorized identity service, and key revocation process into his CeptrNet receptor.
 This begins your ability to start to communicate via CeptrNet.

-Routing strategies and algorithms for non-topological UUID space Probabilistic algorithm… Not a guaranteed route, but a high-probability method for discovering routes.
-Examples of what info is kept and tracked about physical network topology, bandwidth, throughput, reliability, latency, etc.

 ### Compository
 Imagine if the Internet came with a built-in, fully-distributed github.
 There would be a neutral ground for sharing code and referencing the symbols, structures, protocols, and components in use.
 Essentially that's the Compository which is built into the Ceptr Network.